joj-macho/joj-macho.github.io/tutorials/python/getting-started-with-python.md

 Python is a cornerstone in scientific computing, driving numerical simulations and analysis across various fields.
 Its dominance is evidenced by the following:

-- Python has emerged as a preferred language in scientific computing, surpassing traditional tools like Matlab and Mathematica according to  <a href="https://www.slant.co/topics/16647/~languages-for-scientific-computation" target="_blank">a few sources</a>.
+- Python has emerged as a preferred language in scientific computing, surpassing traditional tools like Matlab and Mathematica according to [Slant](https://www.slant.co/topics/16647/~languages-for-scientific-computation){:target='_blank'}.
-- The language's powerful numerical computing capabilities, coupled with renowned scientific libraries such as _NumPy_, _SciPy_, and _Pandas_, make it the go-to choice for applications demanding heavy computational workloads.
+- The language's powerful numerical computing capabilities, coupled with renowned scientific libraries such as [_NumPy_](https://numpy.org/){:target='_blank'}, [_SciPy_](https://scipy.org/){:target='_blank'}, and [_Pandas_](https://pandas.pydata.org/){:target='_blank'}, make it the go-to choice for applications demanding heavy computational workloads.

 #### Scripting and Automation

 Python's role in scripting and automation is well-established, supported by industry recognition:

 - Python's simplicity, readability, and ease of use position it as an excellent language for scripting tasks, automation, and batch processing.
-- It holds a prominent place as one of the most commonly used languages for automation in diverse industries, ranked 1 on <a href="https://www.tiobe.com/tiobe-index/" target="_blank">TIOBE Index Rankings</a>.
+- It holds a prominent place as one of the most commonly used languages for automation in diverse industries, ranked 1 on [TIOBE Index Rankings](https://www.tiobe.com/tiobe-index/){:target='_blank'}.

 #### Game Development

 While Python may not be the first language that comes to mind when it comes to game development, it's entirely possible to develop games using Python.
-Libraries like <a href="https://www.pygame.org/news" target="_blank">Pygame</a>, <a href="https://pyopengl.sourceforge.net/" target="_blank">PyOpenGL</a>, and <a href="https://www.panda3d.org/" target="_blank">Panda3D</a> provide game development capabilities.
+Libraries like [Pygame](https://www.pygame.org/news){:target='_blank'}, [PyOpenGL](https://pyopengl.sourceforge.net/){:target='_blank'}, and [Panda3D](https://www.panda3d.org/){:target='_blank'} provide game development capabilities.
 While Python may not be the most performant language for game development, it's useful for rapid prototyping and developing simple games.

 #### Desktop Applications

 Python is also useful for developing desktop applications.
-Libraries like <a href="https://wiki.python.org/moin/PyQt" target="_blank">PyQt</ and <a href="https://tkdocs.com/" target="_blank">Tkinter</a> enable developers to create graphical user interfaces (GUIs) with relative ease.
+Libraries like [PyQt](https://wiki.python.org/moin/PyQt){:target='_blank'} and [Tkinter](https://tkdocs.com/){:target='_blank'} enable developers to create graphical user interfaces (GUIs) with relative ease.
 Additionally, Python can be used for cross-platform development, enabling developers to create applications that run on Windows, Linux, and macOS.

 ## Summary